Role-Based Cyber Compliance for Business Teams

 - Cleaner recurring visibility across different groups.

-What one-size-fits-all training tends to create
+What one-size-fits-all compliance tends to create

 - Blurry responsibility boundaries.